AMR Centre newsletter

 VP Social

-Eszter is a third year PhD student in the department of Microbiology and Immunology co-supervised by Dao Nguyen and Samantha Gruenheid.
-Her project is focused on the discovery of novel antibiotics from Arctic bacteria.
-Her passion for AMR began during her undergraduate Honour’s project which focused on antibiotic resistance in Pseudomonas aeruginosa.
+Eszter is a fifth year PhD student in the Department of Microbiology and Immunology supervised by Dao Nguyen.
+Her research is focused on the discovery of novel antibiotics from Arctic bacteria.
+Her interest in AMR began during her undergraduate Honour’s project which focused on antibiotic resistance in Pseudomonas aeruginosa.
+She is passionate about raising awareness on AMR among the scientific community and the public.
+Eszter is excited to enter her fourth year with the Outreach Team after co-leading the team last year.